PyCQA/redbaron/docs/tuto.rst

     with open("code.py", "w") as source_code:
         source_code.py", "w").write(red.dumps())

-Now that you loaded your coded into RedBaron, let's talk about the principle of RedBaron:
+Now that you know how to load your code into RedBaron, let's talk about its principles:

-* when you are writing source code (of any classical language), you are actually writing a tree structure in a source file
+* RedBaron represents the source code as a tree.
+This is because when you are writing source code (of any classical language), you are actually writing a tree structure in the source file.
-* for example: in :file:`1 + 2` the top node is :file:`+`, the left one is :file:`1` and the right one is :file:`2`
+* For example: in :file:`1 + 2` the top node is :file:`+`, the left one is :file:`1` and the right one is :file:`2`.
-* in :file:`(1 + 2) + 3` the top node is, again, :file:`+`, but the left one is actually :file:`(1 + 2)` which is again, another :file:`+` node! and so on and so on
+* In :file:`(1 + 2) + 3` the top node is, again, :file:`+`, but the left one is actually :file:`(1 + 2)` which is again another :file:`+` node!
+This structure *is* a tree.
-* the classical approach for this is the `Abstract Syntax Tree (AST) <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ (it is used by compilers and interpreters like cpython)
+* The classical approach to handle such a structure is to use an `Abstract Syntax Tree (AST) <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ (it is used by compilers and interpreters like cpython).
-* RedBaron is using `Baron <https://github.com/psycojoker/baron>`_ which is producing something slightly different: a Full Syntax Tree (FST).
-It's like an AST except it keeps every informations possible to be lossless.
-The FST is in JSON.
-Also: it has been thought to be used by humans
+* RedBaron, by relying on `Baron <https://github.com/psycojoker/baron>`_, uses a *Full* Syntax Tree (FST).
+It's like an AST except it keeps every information, included formatting, and is then a lossless representation of the source code.
+Under the hood, the FST produced by Baron is in JSON and has been thought to be read and used by humans (although not as easily as RedBaron).
-* So, where BeautifulSoup wraps the HTML datastructure into objects, RedBaron do the same thing for the FST datastructure
+* So, when BeautifulSoup wraps the HTML datastructure into objects, RedBaron does the same thing for the FST datastructure and provides a nice way to interact with the source code.

 Example of an AST for some language that looks like Go: